AI Guidance for Staff

 Ethical Use of GenAI in the Workplace

-Be aware that information you enter into GenAI-based tools is typically not confidential and may be viewed by third-party providers.
+Information entered into AI tools may not be confidential and may be processed by third parties.
 Avoid submitting any private or sensitive data — such as credit card numbers, identification details, or addresses — to these platforms.

-To comply with privacy laws (e.g., FERPA, GDPR):
+To comply with privacy laws (e.g. HIPAA, FERPA, GDPR):

 Stay Informed and Collaborate